OctopusDeploy/docs/src/pages/docs/getting-started/glossary.md

 ## Pilot Phase Terms

-As you move on from the POC phase to the Pilot phase you should familarize yourself with these terms and concepts.
+As you move on from the POC phase to the Pilot phase you should familiarize yourself with these terms and concepts.

 - **Octopus Server**
     - **Task**: A unit of work performed by the Octopus Server.
 A task can be a deployment, a machine health check, a runbook run, and more.
 All tasks are dropped onto the task queue and picked up in a FIFO order (unless the task is scheduled to run at a specific time).